-NSA to liaise with the independent legally qualified chairman and two other members regarding possible dates for the Tribunal to be held.
+BIAC will liaise with the independent legally qualified Chairman and two other members regarding possible dates for the Tribunal to be held.

-These dates to be offered to the Appellant and the involved Breed Society and a mutually convenient date and time agreed.
+These dates will be offered to the Appellant and the Society and a mutually convenient date and time agreed.

-Not less than six weeks notice of the date of the Tribunal will be given and the parties will be expected to send to the NSA office, Malvern, not less than four weeks before the hearing date, all documentation upon which they seek to rely.
-See paragraph 3 (d) below.
+Not less than six weeks notice of the date of the Tribunal will be given and the parties will be expected to send to the BIAC, not less than four weeks before the hearing date, all documentation upon which they seek to rely.
+(See paragraph 3 (d) below.)